AnthonyDF/AnthonyDF/README.md

  [bike-price-cleaner](https://github.com/AnthonyDF/bike-price-cleaner) is a service that will automatically clean and prepare the data after each scraping session as detailed below.

 1. Remove data out of physical and acceptable range.
-2. Drop duplicates.
-Vendors tend to post the same ad on mutiple websites.
+2. Dropping duplicates (Vendors tend to post the same ad on mutiple websites).
 3. Standardization of brand names and category with advanced technique of fuzzy matching.
 Generaly speaking, the brand and model is a free text input.

 ### 💻 Storing data